 The memory and lifespan cognition lab uses a variety of methodologies (including laboratory-based tasks, naturalistic observation studies, and structured interviews) to gain a better understanding of how memory and attention change across the lifespan.
-Some of our current research examines how goals can motivate and improve memory in both younger and older adults, through the strategic focus on selectively remembering both objectively and subjectively important information.
-Our research is supported by the National Institute on Aging.
+Some of our current research examines how goals can motivate and improve memory in both younger and older adults.
+Our research can help students optimize learning in self-regulated learning environments, and help older adults focus on remembering important information in naturalistic settings.

 Alan Castel is a Professor in the Department of Psychology at the University of California, Los Angeles.
 He studies learning, memory, and aging.
 He is interested in how younger and older adults can selectively remember important information.
 He lectures internationally to people of all ages.
 His work has been featured in the New York Times and Time Magazine.
 His new general audience book is entitled Better with Age: The Psychology of Successful Aging.
 He received his PhD from the University of Toronto, did a fellowship at Washington University in St. Louis, and has been on faculty at UCLA since 2006.

 - Siegel, A. L. M., Graup, R. S., & Castel, A. D. (2020).
 Emotion-enhanced binding of numerical information in younger and older adults.
 Quarterly Journal of Experimental Psychology, 73, 134-145.

 - Siegel, A. L. M. & Castel, A. D. (2019).
 Age-related differences in metacognition for memory capacity and selectivity.
 Memory, 27, 1236-1249.

 - Hennessee, J. P., Patterson, T. K., Castel, A. D., & Knowlton, B. J. (2019).
 Forget me not: Encoding processes in value-directed remembering.
 Journal of Memory and Language, 106, 29-39.